johndistasio/protoform/README.md

 Cauldron can be built or prepared for packaging with `make`.
 The default `make` target will run the tests and build a new binary for the current platform in `build/`.

-A spec file is included for RPM builds.

 ## Testing

 Go tests can be run with `make test`.